 Questions To Ask Your Lighting Designer And Venue

-It’s important to do a walk-through of your wedding venue with your lighting designer so they can understand the needs for your specific space.
-If you’re getting married in the daytime, try to schedule your walkthrough around the same time as your event so you can get a sense for the natural lighting.
+It’s important to do a walk-through of your wedding venue with your lighting designer so they can understand the needs of your specific space.
+Try to schedule your walkthrough around the same time as your event so you can get a sense of what the lighting is going to be like on your wedding day.

 Questions For Your Lighting Designer